kihyunee/genomics_tutorial_repo/1_assembly_session.md

 If the fastq files in qc_read/ directory are too small compared to the ones found in raw_read/ directory, you may wish to relax some of the QC thresholds.

+# Assembly, from reads to contigs

+Typically you can expect to get
+- draft assembly of tens - hundreds of contigs from illumina-only assembly workflows
+- a complete assembly into a single circularized chromosome plus optionally 1-N circularized plamids from nanopore-only or nanopore + illumina hybrid assembly workflows
+- though it is also possible to get a handful of non-circularized contigs even using nanopore reads.
+This is the case when the genome under investigation contains large repetitive elements.

 ### Illumina-only assembly